MattHammond94/wotsNext/TypeScriptProjects/TypeScript.md

 > If you plan on using packages/modules in your program you will notice an issue when using ES6 imports.
 To resolve this, in the TS config file you can change the ```module``` setting from commonJS to ```es6```

+> Some packages will not have been built using types therefore you may have errors being returned from the use of said packages.
+You can resolve this either by Emitting such errors or by locating and installing a suitable types package supported by the selected module.

 Once done you will need to run ```tsc``` each time you need to re compile your TS files.

 alternatively you can run ```tsc --watch``` to open a terminal which will re compile each time a file is changed and saved.